Townsend-Lab-Yale/massprf-protein-coloring/README.md

 maps the output of massprf into a file that can be used in Chimera to color proteins execute

-    source("mapMASSPRF_To_Chimera.R")
+    source("batchMASSPRF_To_Chimera.R")

-from R, which creates the genMASSPRF_Chimera command in your local enviornment.
+from R, which creates the batchMASSPRF_Chimera command in your local enviornment.

 ## dependencies
   require("bio3d")